bcgov/moh-hni-esb/README.md

 mvn compile camel:run
 ```

-After the application is running, you can send a message using via an [HNClient-v2 application](https://github.com/bcgov/moh-hnclient-v2).
+After the application is running, you can send a message using the [HNClient-v2 application](https://github.com/bcgov/moh-hnclient-v2).